sidpalas/devops-directive-website/content/posts/2020/03/managed-kubernetes-comparison/index.md

 ---

-Hopefully this article + notebook will help you in your journey to evaluate the major managed Kuberentes offerings and/or save $$$ on your cloud infrastructure by taking advantage of the available cost saving opportunities.
+Hopefully, this article + notebook will help you in your journey to evaluate the major managed Kubernetes offerings and/or save $$$ on your cloud infrastructure by taking advantage of the available cost-saving opportunities.